 The Yale Program in the History of the Book brings together scholars across disciplines to explore the materiality of the written word over time and across cultures.
 A collaboration between Yale’s Department of English and Beinecke Rare Book and Manuscript Library, it offers seminar meetings for the Yale community and a series of public lectures by speakers across the field of book history.
 We also host a symposium each fall.

-The Program is organized by David Scott Kastan, Chair (George M. Bodman Professor of English Literature, Yale Department of English); Kathryn James (Curator of Early Modern Books and Manuscripts & the Osborn Collection, Beinecke Library); and Aaron T. Pratt (Ph.D. student, Yale Department of English); and Eve Houghton (Yale ’17).
+The Program is organized by David Scott Kastan, Co-Chair (George M. Bodman Professor of English Literature, Yale Department of English); Kathryn James, Co-Chair (Curator for Early Modern Books & Manuscripts and the Osborn Collection, Beinecke Library); Andrew Brown (Ph.D. candidate, Yale Department of English); and Eve Houghton (Yale ’17).

-Information on the time and location of individual events can be found on the Program Schedule; events are usually located in the Beinecke Rare Book and Manuscript Library, at 121 Wall Street in New Haven, Connecticut.
-Lectures take the form of a forty-five minute talk followed by brief Q&A, and each seminar meeting provides an opportunity for discussion centered on a pre-circulated paper.
-To be added to the Program list and receive seminar readings, please contact Aaron Pratt (firstname.lastname@example.org).
+Information on the time and location of individual events can be found on the Program Schedule.
+Events take place at the Beinecke Rare Book and Manuscript Library, located at 121 Wall St in New Haven, Connecticut.
+Lectures take the form of a forty-five minute talk followed by a brief Q&A. To be added to the Program list, please contact Kathryn James (email@example.com).

 Questions?
-Please contact Aaron T. Pratt (email@example.com) or Kathryn James (firstname.lastname@example.org).
-You can also find us on Twitter, where we post updates and live tweet our events (@yalebookhistory), and you can listen to podcasts of some of our lectures on iTunes and SoundCloud.
+Please contact Andrew Brown (firstname.lastname@example.org) or Kathryn James (email@example.com).
+You can also find us on Twitter, where we post updates and sometimes live tweet our events (@yalebookhistory), and you can listen to podcasts of some of our lectures on iTunes and SoundCloud.